dantleech/blog/content/posts/2023-04-23-self-testing.md

 > **Disclaimer**: I may have ~~stolen~~ been inspired for this idea from [PHP-CS-Fixer](https://github.com/kubawerlos/php-cs-fixer-custom-fixers/blob/main/src/Fixer/CommentedOutFunctionFixer.php#L32), but I'm sure it has been invented countless times before.

-In this case the `DiagnosticProvider` providers it's own "test" examples and also assertions for validating them, below is a simplified example of the [MissingMethodProvider](https://github.com/phpactor/phpactor/blob/master/lib/WorseReflection/Bridge/TolerantParser/Diagnostics/MissingMethodProvider.php):
+In this case the `DiagnosticProvider` provides its own "test" examples and also assertions for validating them, below is a simplified example of the [MissingMethodProvider](https://github.com/phpactor/phpactor/blob/master/lib/WorseReflection/Bridge/TolerantParser/Diagnostics/MissingMethodProvider.php):